trivago/gollum/docs/src/gen/producer/influxdb.rst

 this value will increase shutdown time.

-**Router**
+**Streams**
 contains either a single string or a list of strings defining the message channels this producer will consume.
 By default this is set to "*" which means "listen to all routers but the internal".

 **FallbackStream**
-defines the stream used for messages that cannot be delivered e.g. after a timeout (see ChannelTimeoutMs).
-By default this is "".
+defines the stream used for messages that are sent to the fallback after a timeout (see ChannelTimeoutMs).
+By default this is _DROPPED_.

-**Formatter**
+**Modulators**
-sets a formatter to use.
+sets formatter and filter to use.
 Each formatter has its own set of options which can be set here, too.
 By default this is set to format.Forward.
 Each producer decides if and when to use a Formatter.

-**Filter**
-sets a filter that is applied before formatting, i.e. before a message is send to the message queue.
-If a producer requires filtering after formatting it has to define a separate filter as the producer decides if and where to format.

 Example